-number page 1 of 7
+CH CUT OF A CONTRACT ADMINISTRATIVE number 11C page 1 of 7

-revision supersedes
+POLICIES revision supersedes

-11B
+ICORPORATED 1952 PROCEDURES #3 11B

-SUBJECT

-Reimbursement of City-Related Travel Expenses

-approved by

-effective date
+SUBJECT Reimbursement of approved by effective date

-January 1, 2023
+City-Related Travel Expenses January 1, 2023

 The purpose of this Administrative Instruction (Policy) is to establish a uniform policy that is consistent with the business objectives of the City of Alameda.
 It provides the guidelines for the authorization and reimbursement of travel expenses incurred by employees when travel is necessary to conduct business on behalf of the City.